webmachinelearning/prompt-api/README.md

       maximum: 5,
     },
   },
-});
+};

-// Prompt the model and wait for the json response to come back. const result = await session.prompt("Summarize this feedback into a rating between 0-5: "+ "The food was delicious, service was excellent, will recommend.", {responseJSONSchema : responseJSONSchemaObj}
+// Prompt the model and wait for the JSON response to come back. const result = await session.prompt("Summarize this feedback into a rating between 0-5: "+ "The food was delicious, service was excellent, will recommend.", { responseJSONSchema }
 );
 console.log(result);
 ```

-The `responseJSONSchema` option for `prompt()` and `promptStreaming()` can also accept a JSON schema directly as a JavaScript object.
-This is particularly useful for cases where the schema is not reused for other prompts.
+While processing the JSON schema, in cases where the user agent detects unsupported schema, a `"NotSupportedError"` `DOMException` will be raised with an appropriate error message.

-While processing the JSON schema, in cases where the user agent detects unsupported schema a `"NotSupportedError"` `DOMException`, will be raised with appropriate error message.
-The result value returned is a string, that can be parsed with `JSON.parse()`.
+The result value returned is a string that can be parsed with `JSON.parse()`.
 If the user agent is unable to produce a response that is compliant with the schema, a `"SyntaxError"` `DOMException` will be raised.

 ### Appending messages without prompting for a response